IdleLands/IdleLands/README.md

 The game is only tested against MongoDB.
 TypeORM currently lacks support for joins, etc and these are done manually.
 Additionally, the `seed` process requires using MongoDB.
 This could be cleaned up in the future, but is not a priority right now.

-Additionally, it is recommended to set up a mLab account for your MongoDB tests.
-This is what IdleLands uses.
-Some developers have reported trouble setting up a local MongoDB due to some strange errors that don't exist when using mLab.
+Additionally, it is recommended to set up a mLab account for your MongoDB tests or you can use our `docker-compose`, which you can run locally via `docker-compose up`.
+This will spin up two docker container.
+First one will be your MongoDB database and the second one is tool called Mongo Express.
+Here you can manage your database collection very easily.

+To connect to docker MongoDB instance use at .env file this environment variable: `TYPEORM_URL=mongodb://admin-user:admin-password@127.0.0.1:27017/admin?retryWrites=true&w=majority`.

+To check Mongo Express, open your browser and navigate to: `http:localhost:8081`.

 ## Getting Started